On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Assumptions

-Assumption~\ref{ass:2} is also standard in this setting; again, refer to Chapter~3 of \citet{MR1383587}.
-This assumption is used to control the ratio $\sigma^2(\bb{s}) / f(\bb{s})$ and related error terms, which appear in the asymptotics of the variance of $\smash{\hat{m}_{n,b}^{(\mathrm{GM})}(\bb{s})}$; see the proof of Proposition~\ref{prop:var}.
-Additionally, it is used to apply Lebesgue's dominated convergence theorem (i.e., exchange limits and integrals) when investigating the integrated variance in the proof of Theorem~\ref{thm:MISE}.
-It should be noted that the uniform upper bound on $\sigma^2$, i.e., $\max_{\bb{x}\in \mathcal{S}_d} \sigma^2(\bb{x}) \leq \sigma_0^2 < \infty$, is technically redundant as it is already implied by the (Lipschitz) continuity of $\sigma^2$ over the compact domain $\mathcal{S}_d$ in Assumption~\ref{ass:1}.
-It is still stated explicitly in Assumption~\ref{ass:2} as a reminder and for referencing convenience.
+Assumption~\ref{ass:2} is also standard; see, e.g., \cite[Chapter~3]{MR1383587}.
+This assumption is used to control the ratio $\sigma^2/ f$ and related error terms, which appear in the asymptotics of the variance of the D-GM estimator; see the proof of Proposition~\ref{prop:var}.
+Additionally, it is indispensable to apply Lebesgue's dominated convergence theorem (i.e., exchange limits and integrals) when investigating the integrated variance in the proof of Theorem~\ref{thm:MISE}.

-Finally, Assumption~\ref{ass:3} is also specific to the GM estimator with Dirichlet kernel.
-The implicit assumption $b = b(n) \to 0$ as $n \to \infty$ was already mentioned in Section~\ref{sec:definitions.notations}, and the technical condition $b^{-1} n^{-1/d} \to 0$ implies that the diameter of the regions $B_i$ (for example $\asymp n^{-1/d}$ with $d = 2$ in Figure~\ref{fig:Voronoi}) must be asymptotically smaller than the bandwidth parameter $b$ as $n \to \infty$.
-In the proofs, this condition is used to show that various error terms involved in the pointwise bias and variance analyzes of $\smash{\hat{m}_{n,b}^{(\mathrm{GM})}(\bb{s})}$ are asymptotically negligible compared to the main terms.
+Finally, Assumption~\ref{ass:3} states not only that $b = b(n)$ is a function of the sample size $n$, as emphasized at the end of Section~\ref{sec:definitions.notations}, but that both $b = \oo(1)$ and $n^{-1/d} = \oo(b)$ as $n \to \infty$.
+The latter condition, which is crucial, will be used repeatedly to handle various error terms in the proofs.
+It implies that for each integer $i\in [n]$, the diameter of the set $B_i$ (for example $\asymp n^{-1/d}$ with $d = 2$ in Figure~\ref{fig:Voronoi}) must be asymptotically smaller than the smoothing parameter $b$ as $n \to \infty$.
+In particular, note that if the smoothing parameter $b$ is taken to be proportional to $n^{-2/(d+4)}$, the dimension restriction $d\in \{ 1, 2, 3 \}$ must then be imposed to obtain certain theoretical guarantees on the asymptotic rates of the MSE and MISE (see Corollary~\ref{cor:MSE} and Theorem~\ref{thm:MISE}), which is an obvious limitation of the D-GM estimator.
+See Remark~\ref{rem:optim.MSE} for additional details.